 There is a decent dose of culture, too, with a theatre, a cinema and the National Civil War Centre, which opened in 2015.

 The town’s most famous period was during the English Civil War and if you head to Newark Castle you will get a sense of the town’s fascinating history.

 Visitors are encouraged to explore taking a walk around the castle and town following our Civil War Trail.
 The trail consists of information boards and can be accessed via an app to reveal video of scenes from Newark's pivotal role in the 17th century British Civil Wars.

 Great shopping, heritage and culture are key to this historic town’s appeal.
 Places to be seen in include the towns many cafés, real ale pubs and stylish restaurants.

-To make the most of your stay, why not visit the Visitor Gateway Newark located on Appletongate next to the Palace Theatre for detailed information of things to do in and around the Town.
+To make the most of your stay, why not visit the Visitor Information Centre Newark located on Appletongate next to the Palace Theatre for detailed information of things to do in and around the Town.

 Newark Town Hall Museum and Art Gallery can be found in Newark's Georgian Town Hall, you can visit the Mayor's Parlour and the elegant Ballroom.
 The Museum collections consist of civic plate, regalia and fine art and Newark Siege Pieces.
 Paintings include works by William Nicholson, Stanley Spencer and notable local artists.